AXLE REBUILD for Bailey, Swift, Coachman and other European caravan

 The effects of this problem

-When the wheels encounter potholes and road indentations, with poor suspension, its ability to absorb road impacts is no longer effective; these forces then pass through the caravan's structure and interior fabric.
+When the wheels hit potholes and road indentations, poor suspension loses its effectiveness in absorbing road impacts; these forces then travel through the caravan's structure and interior.

-Continuing to tow your caravan despite this issue will likely result in further damage.
-The bulkheads and cupboards may detach from the walls, while the floor-to-ceiling bulkheads could push through the roof, leading to water ingress.
-In severe cases, we have observed chassis rails cracking and causing damage to the interior.
+Continuing to tow your caravan despite this issue will likely lead to further damage.
+The bulkheads and cupboards may become detached from the walls, and the floor-to-ceiling bulkheads could potentially push through the roof, resulting in water ingress.
+In severe cases, we have seen chassis rails crack, which can cause additional damage to the interior.

 The solution

 At Vantage RV, we can repair the vehicle's axle without removing it.
-Moreover, we offer the additional service of installing springs onto the axle.
+We also install springs to improve the axle.

 Spring Upgrade

-When we re-rubber the axle, we replace the old squashed rubbers with new round rubbers; after time, the squashed ones no longer have the rebound to return the suspension trailing arms to their factory position after hitting a bump, i.e., they will no longer point downwards at 25 degrees.
-Therefore, the caravan will sit lower to the ground.
+When we re-rubber the axle, we replace the old, squashed rubber components with new, round ones.
+Over time, the squashed rubber loses its ability to rebound, which affects the suspension trailing arms' ability to return to their factory position after encountering a bump.
+As a result, the arms no longer point downward at the intended 25-degree angle, causing the caravan to sit lower to the ground.

 With a spring upgrade, the caravan weight is loaded onto springs instead of rubbers to assist the trailing arms in maintaining the downward position.
 This upgrade improves towing ability and road shock protection on rough New Zealand roads.

-Shock absorbers prevent vibrations after hitting bumps, absorbing road shock.
-However, they do not assist in pushing the trailing arms down like springs would.
+Shock absorbers help prevent vibrations after hitting bumps by absorbing road shock.
+However, they do not help push the trailing arms down like springs do.
+While shock absorbers are beneficial for reducing road vibration, they do not support the vehicle's load on the rubber components.

 Can we carry more weight after the spring upgrade?